-Clarion University has responded to the growing opioid epidemic by creating an online Opioid Treatment Specialist Certificate beginning this fall.
+Clarion University has responded to the growing opioid epidemic by creating an online Opioid Treatment Specialist Certificate.

 Faculty experts in addictions, rehabilitation, social work, counseling, psychology and nursing contributed to the design of the certificate, which provides advanced information on opioid abuse and its prevention, education and treatment.

 - Develop skills to influence legislation and public policy

 - Gain a working knowledge of commonly abused (legal and illegal) opioids and drugs

 - Plan and evaluate prevention and treatment programs for opioids and other chemical dependency

 - Assess clients' medical and psychosocial needs and assets for developing comprehensive treatment plans for opioids and other chemical dependencies

 - Study advocacy skills for individual clients and larger systems improvement